 Traditionally, mochi is made using cooked glutinous rice, pounded with wooden mallets in a mortar.
 This is a labor intensive way to make mochi.
 These days, we can make mochi conveniently using Japanese rice flour (shiratamako) or glutinous rice flour (mochiko).

 You can usually find shiratamako in Japanese grocery stores in Singapore.
-But most of the time I simply use the usual glutinous rice flour that I can find in local supermarkets, for convenience 🙂
+Most of the time I simply use the usual glutinous rice flour that I can find in local supermarkets, for convenience 🙂

 >> MORE DESSERT RECIPES